 Fruits can be dried or turned into jams and jellies, vegetables can be dried, canned or fermented, and meats can be cured, salted, and smoked.

 Maybe there is a method your grandparents used that you would like to try.
 If not here are a collection of delicious ways to preserve your bounty.

 Know Local Edibles

 Even with hunting and gardening to provide food, it is important to look to your local edible assets to bolster your resources.
 As our generation has been out of practice in identifying plants that are safe to eat, I would suggest studying up in this area, or better yet find someone that knows your local area and have them show you the basics.
 A local field guide can help you get started identifying the local plants that are both edible and medicinal.
-A word of caution, though, alway make a positive identifcation before tasting or touching any plant.
+A word of caution, though, always make a positive identification before tasting or touching any plant.
 And teach children to do the same.